[For all photos taken in Paris, please see this post Paris, je t'aime]

 For lunch that day, a treat was in order, so I went to one of the hippest places at the moment: Frenchie to Go.
 Not very french, but so tasty nonetheless, I ordered their pulled pork sandwich.
 Lunch was followed by more walking around and more sight-seeing.

-Saturday was my last full day in Paris, and I started off with a visit to L’église Sainte-Marie-Madeleine (La Madeleine).
-As I was walking around, someone started to rehearse on the full organ for that evening’s concert.
+Saturday was my last full day in Paris, and I started off with a visit to L'église Sainte-Marie-Madeleine (La Madeleine).
+As I was walking around, someone started to rehearse on the full organ for that evening's concert.
 I sat down and recorded some sound bites.
-No idea what was rehearsed1, but I did find out that they would perform Mozart’s Requiem.
+No idea what was rehearsed[1.
+Would love to find out what the classical piece/s is/are that the organist was using to rehearse!], but I did find out that they would perform Mozart's Requiem.

 After that great interlude, I made my way over to the Musée de l'Orangerie: home of Monet's Water Lillies.
 I had not seen these since my first visit to Paris when I was about 10 or 11.
 Once again, the paitings were impressive and beautiful.
 In the museum shop I bought myself a gift: La vie secrète de Montmartre (French Edition).